Clackamas Town Center shooting

-On December 11, 2012, a shooting occurred at the Clackamas Town Center in the relatively urban section of Clackamas County, just outside the city of Portland, Oregon, United States.
+On December 11, 2012, a shooting occurred at the Clackamas Town Center, a shopping center in the relatively urban section of Clackamas County, just outside the city of Portland, Oregon, United States.
 The gunman, 22-year-old Jacob Tyler Roberts, ran into the shopping center wearing black clothing and a white expressionless facial mask and sporadically opened fire using a Stag Arms AR-15 rifle stolen from a friend.
 He fired a total of 17 shots, killing two people and seriously wounding a third.
 Many shots were ricochets.
 Having attempted to reload his weapon and dropping three magazines, Roberts entered an employee-only back stairwell that runs behind all stores in the mall and committed suicide after descending one level.
 He had no connection to any of his victims, and it was believed to be a random act of violence.

 Details

 Prior to the shooting

 Sometime prior to the shooting, Roberts is stated to have stolen a Stag Arms STAG-15 AR-15-style rifle from an acquaintance.
 Immediately before the shooting, he visited a friend who lived two miles away from the Clackamas Town Center, smoked marijuana with him, and claimed that he was moving to Hawaii.
 He drove to the mall sometime later and parked at the south side between Macy's and Chipotle Mexican Grill.
 He ran into the mall through Macy's department store at 3:28 p.m., wearing a white expressionless facial mask and dressed in a black sweater and black pants.
 He was armed with the AR-15.
 He was also carrying five loaded magazines, one of which he accidentally dropped in the parking lot while entering the mall.

 Roberts legally bought four additional 30-round ammunition magazines and the ammunition to fill them at three local stores, including a Walmart, The Gunbroker, and Wholesale Sports Outdoor Outfitters.
 When he stole the unsecured AR-15 from a friend, it was loaded with a 30-round ammunition magazine.
 Between 8,000 and 10,000 people were inside the mall at the time.
 People who first saw him run into the mall believed the tactical clothing and hockey mask were a paintball outfit and that the rifle was a toy.